 Of course, you’ll have to compare the cost of insuring your cars individually with the cost of multi car cover.
 If it works out cheaper, then it’s definitely worth exploring.

 Insurers are more likely to offer you lower premiums if you’ve gone out of your way to limit the risks associated with owning a car.
 For example, if you install a Thatcham approved car alarm or immobiliser, you’re limiting the risk of theft or vandalism.
 As such, you’ll be less likely to make a claim—meaning your insurer will be more inclined to offer cheaper premiums.

 When drivers get to the end of the year with their insurer, their first move is to just automatically renew their policy.
 Interestingly enough, you’re not always rewarded by your loyalty.
-In fact, it’s almost always cheaper to go elsewhere.
+In fact, it’s almost always cheaper to head elsewhere instead of auto-renewing your insurance.
 According to MoneySuperMarket’s research on auto-renewals, “34.8% of motorists allow their policy to be renewed, and 66.9% saw their premiums rise as a result.”

 You might even want to consider buying a dash cam.
 In the event of an accident, your claim might be more successful if you have footage proving who was at fault.
 Plus, some insurers offer discounts depending on the dash cam model.

 Once you’ve got your requirements in mind, it’s now time to consider which insurer is best for you.
 With the sheer volume of car insurers available nowadays, however, you might find it much easier and more efficient to use a comparison website.
 They’ll use your personal information to get quotes from various insurers that will include policy types, add-ons, payment terms and so on.
 If you use more than one site, you’ll be able to look at more potential insurers at a much faster rate.
 Top comparison sites include: